 Taking down phone numbers is an important part of everyday life, especially when you’ve just moved to a new place.
 You’ll need phone numbers to make appointments, restaurant reservations, housing arrangements, and keep in touch with your new friends!

 Can you imagine meeting new friends (or even a potential date!) and missing out on a friendship because you took down the wrong number?
-Don’t let this happen to you - spend a few hours learning the numbers in Spanish!
+Don’t let this happen to you.

 Okay, now that you know why you should learn Spanish numbers, it’s time to get started.
-In the sections below, we’ll provide the Spanish numbers in writing and their correct pronunciation.
+In the sections below, we’ll provide the Spanish numbers in words, plus their correct pronunciation.

 Try memorizing the pronunciation while reading along with the number in Spanish to get used to Spanish pronunciations.

 We have good news and bad news.
 The good news is that counting to 20 will allow you to very easily count all the way through 1,000.
 The bad news is that the first 20 numbers will be the hardest to memorize.

 Take your time learning this section, as it will definitely pay off in the future!

 Once you’ve learned how to count to 20, everything will seem much easier.
 In fact, counting from 21 to 99 only requires that you learn eight new words!
 The rest is just a combination of words you already know.